Ready to find the perfect college degree?

-In 1968, the Third World Liberation Front rose as a coalition of ethnic groups on college campuses in California in response to education reform.
-The demonstration lasted from November of 1968 to March of 1969 and became the longest student strike in American history.
+In 1968, the Third World Liberation Front (TWLF) rose as a coalition of ethnic groups on college campuses.
+The California-based group formed in response to higher education reform.
+The demonstration lasted from November 1968 to March 1969.
+It became the longest student strike in American history.

 San Francisco State University led the strike for third-world access to higher education.
 The University of California, Berkeley, housed another establishment of the TWLF.
 And it became the second longest student strike in history.

 Now, let’s get to the last of our student activism examples.

 In November 2015, Yale students protested racial insensitivity in higher education, but at the Ivy League institution itself.
 Hundreds of students marched after officials sent a letter that sparked controversy.